A valuable energy tool may be sitting unused on your computer desktop.

 - Want to show the kWh vs. Cooling Degree Days (CDD) or Therms consumption vs. Heating Degree Days (HDD)?
 Want to show temperature on one axis and relative humidity on the other?
 Want a scatter chart with non-numeric X axis and dynamic titles?
 Know how to manipulate the standard charts to get the effect you need.

 - Want an equation that depicts the chiller input kW with varying chiller load?
 Use Excel’s regression capabilities.

-Rama Ayer of consulting firm Energy Efficiency and Demand Management, Inc. (EE+DM) contributed most of this content.
+Rama Ayer of Energy Efficiency and Demand Management, Inc. (EE+DM) contributed most of the content for this article.
+EE+DM is a consulting firm that offers training on using Excel for energy management.
 She can be reached at [email protected].